Eye Damage from the Sun

 Sun Damage

-We all know that too much sun exposure can age you quicker, but what affect does it have on your eyes?
-Too much exposure to UV light can cause significant eye damage, and increase the risk of developing certain eye diseases such as cataract, cancer, and eye growths.
+We all know that too much sun exposure can age you quicker, but what effect does it have on your eyes?
+Too much exposure to UV light can cause significant eye damage, and increase the risk of developing certain eye diseases such as cataracts, cancer, and eye growths.
 These conditions may develop over several years, but each instance of unprotected exposure contributes to sun damage to your eyes.

 UV Basics

-UV radiation is invisible, and made up of 3 main wavelengths: UVA, UVB and UVC.
+UV radiation is invisible and made up of 3 main wavelengths: UVA, UVB, and UVC.
 While the cornea of the eye absorbs most UVB rays, UVA radiation passes through the cornea to the lens and retina.
 The atmosphere filters out most UVC radiation.
 While summertime may seem to pose the most risk, eye damage from sunlight can occur at any time of the year.
 Protecting your skin and eyes from UV rays with hats and sunglasses is always a good idea.
 Furthermore, cloudy weather can be deceptive.
 While it may not seem as hot or bright outside on cloudy days, UV rays can pass through thin clouds and cause damage.
 Looking directly into the sun, even during an eclipse, can cause severe damage to the retina.
 Direct sunlight is not the only way UV radiation can hurt your eyes.
 When UV rays reflect off ice and snow, a person can suffer from a painful condition called snow blindness.
-Snow blindness may not be apparent until hours after exposure, and can cause blurry vision, pain and swelling of the eyes.
+Snow blindness may not be apparent until hours after exposure, and can cause blurry vision, pain, and swelling of the eyes.

 Short Term Eye Damage From UV Radiation